blackducksoftware/bazel-dependency-enhancement/bazel-next-gen-dependency-discovery-PRD.md

 - For a Java project with a Maven dependency specified via a maven\_install or jvm\_maven\_import\_external rule, the data returned must (a) indicate that the dependency is a Maven dependency, and (b) provide the group:artifact:version (either as separate values, or combined in a string from which group, artifact, and version can be reliably parsed).
 - For a Golang project with a dependency specified using a git\_repository rule, the data returned must (a) indicate that the dependency is a git repository dependency, and (b) provide the remote (URL), repository name, and commit ID.

+**FR: Output.** An output file containing the list of dependencies similar to .lock files from other package managers would be ideal.
+This could be useful to users while making the dependencies easily discoverable by tools.

 ### Provide accurate data

 **FR: Handle selects and build options.** The mechanism must accept an (optional) set of build attribute values (https://docs.bazel.build/versions/master/configurable-attributes.html) and produce a dependency list factoring in those build attribute values and the project&#39;s select() statements.